 - Suzanne Richer, Director, Trade Advisory Practice, Amber Road

-Bob Murray is an adjunct member of the faculty here at Rider and President of REM ASSOCIATES, a consulting firm established to counsel corporate management in the area of business operations and management.
+Bob Murray is an adjunct supply chain professor at Rider and President of REM ASSOCIATES, a consulting firm established to counsel corporate management in the area of business operations and management.
 Bob has more than twenty five years’ experience in this field including product sourcing, import and customs regulations, production planning and scheduling, manufacturing, quality assurance, inventory management and control, physical distribution, warehouse operations, and transportation, including private fleet.
 This experience encompasses all aspects of management from strategy and planning to policy, procedures and operational cost control.
 Bob has extensive line, staff, and consulting experience within this discipline in a wide variety of industries with particular emphasis in consumer products, including fashion, tobacco, and electronics, food, and chemical industries.
-Prior to directing the activities of REM ASSOCIATES, Bob was the Corporate Vice President of Worldwide Operations for Foot-Joy Inc., Division of General Mills, Principal with Booz, Allen and Hamilton, Inc., Corporate Director of Logistics for Nabisco Brands, Manager of Consulting Services for A. T. Kearney, Inc., and held various physical distribution management positions within Scott Paper Company and National Gypsum Corporation.
+Prior to directing the activities of REM ASSOCIATES, Bob was the Corporate Vice President of Worldwide Operations for Foot-Joy Inc., a Division of General Mills, Principal with Booz, Allen and Hamilton, Inc., Corporate Director of Logistics for Nabisco Brands, Manager of Consulting Services for A. T. Kearney, Inc., and held various physical distribution management positions within Scott Paper Company and National Gypsum Corporation.
 Bob’s teaching responsibilities at Rider most recently included directing a consulting project by Rider students that explored "The Amazon Effect" and included a brief look into "Blockchain."